DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 # Computer Vision

-The computer vision package listens for images coming from 3 different cameras: left, right, and down.
-The package will then run pre-trained machine learning models on the image and output bounding boxes for the various objects in the frame.
-These objects could be the gate, buoys, etc. The package will publish on different topics depending on which camera's image is being analyzed.
+The computer vision package listens for images/frames coming from 3 different cameras: left, right, and down.
+The package will then run pre-trained machine learning models on each frame and output bounding boxes for the various objects in the frame.
+These objects could be the gate, buoys, etc. The package will publish to different topics depending on which models are enabled and which cameras are being used.

 ## Setup